Boys applying to enter Year 9 have a number of different options:

 There are three exams: Mathematics, English and Verbal Reasoning.
 The English and Verbal Reasoning papers are supplied by GL Assessment and are standardized papers for each age group.
 The Mathematics paper is our own internal paper.
 Extra time is available for all eligible candidates, full reports must be supplied upon application.

 Progress Test in English assesses key aspects of English knowledge appropriate to the age of the pupils.
 The test includes phonic knowledge and skills, spelling, punctuation and grammar, and reading comprehension.
 The paper includes the following:

 The test will be a mixture of written and multiple choice answers in a pre-printed booklet.
 It is a standardized test against a nationwide sample of pupils in the appropriate age band, the results will be a standardized age score based on the age of the candidate.

 Mathematics (1 Hour)

-Verbal Reasoning (15 minutes practice; 50 minutes test)
+Verbal Reasoning (15 minutes practice, 45 minutes test – 1 hour)

 The Verbal Reasoning assessment measures a pupil’s verbal skills and is produced by the National Foundation for Educational Research (NFER).
 In effect, it demonstrates the pupil’s ability to employ logic and reason in the English language.
 Students are given a practice paper first, during which they can ask questions and seek assistance with the answers.
 Following this, they complete the test paper.
 A raw score is given, which is standardized according to a national scale relating to age.
 They are normally distributed with a mean of 100; so the national average Verbal Reasoning Quotient (VRQ) is 100.